vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 * * *

-## Pause service
+### Pause service

-In the case that a user or the application needs to pause/continue a service, this will be sent to the carrier configurated endpoints
+In the case that a user or the application needs to pause/continue a service, this will be sent to the carrier configurated endpoints.
 - **URL**: Carrier config
 - **Method:** Carrier config
 - **Headers:** Carrier config
 - **Query:** Carrier config

-### Schema
+#### Schema

 ```graphql
 {